ZAGENO/z_notifier/README.md

 logger.warning('something happened!')  # check slack :)
 ```

-## Extend your exceptions to add markdown to notifications
+## Extend your exceptions to create markdown notifications
+The handler formatter will look for a method `get_slack_text()`
+without arguments and returning a string implemented
+on your exceptions.
 ````python
 from mylib import create_model_url